 Conclusion: Feedback from debriefings and formal post-session surveys were overall positive and indicated the series successfully met learning objectives.
 There was consensus amongst organizers, speakers, and learners that the following elements of the fireside chat teaching method should be continued: learner engagement through the curricular development process, the fireside chat format, balance of theoretical and practical discussion including concrete examples of equity work, and engaged speakers with candid discussion.
 Modifications, specifically selecting faculty leads more systematically and including the voices of equity-deserving groups, should be made when there is the capacity to do so during non-pandemic times.

-Learning through application: exploring case and experience-based learning as an alternative to lecture based educational delivery methodologies at the University of Saskatchewan, College of Medicine, as well as student perceptions on effectiveness of various teaching methods.
+Learning through application: exploring case and experience-based learning as an alternative to lecture based educational delivery

 Dr. Roona Sinha University of Saskatchewan, Dr. Regina Gjevre University of Saskatchewan, Rishi Thakkar University of Saskatchewan